 Chapter 92, SLA 1987 created the Alaska Student Loan Corporation (ASLC or Corporation), a public corporation administratively lodged in the Department of Education and Early Development but with a separate and independent legal existence.
 The Corporation's purpose is to lower costs for Alaskans pursuing education and training at a postsecondary level and for other qualified individuals attending postsecondary institutions in the State, through the financing of education loans.
-With the exception of the 2012B Series Bonds, the security for the Corporation's debt consists of education loans and other pledged assets of the Corporation.
-The 2012B Series Education Loan Revenue Bonds are secured by education loans, other pledged assets of the Corporation as well as an irrevocable direct-pay Letter of Credit issued by State Street Bank and Trust Company.
-The Letter of Credit is secured by a Standby Bond Purchase Agreement issued by the State of Alaska, Department of Revenue.
+The security for the Corporation's debt consists of education loans and other pledged assets of the Corporation.
 The bonds issued by the ASLC carry the State's moral obligation as security.
 The debt issued by the Corporation is not a general obligation of the State or the Corporation.